artifactD/CTE-For-Monkeys/courses/course-1-Intro-Poshc2-ParrotOS/README.md

 	- domain enumeration
 	- scripting

-For any new to CTE we cna start at the beginning of the course and make your way through the courses.
+For any new to CTE we can start at the beginning of the course and make your way through the courses.

 # Course Catalog
 | Course                                            | Description                                                 |